-- 3. Check engine fluid levels; fuel and engine oil. - 4.
-Lubricate the points defined in the Section 4.2. - 5.
-Check the tension and alignment of the conveyor belt. - 6.
+- Check engine fluid levels; fuel and engine oil. - 4.
+Lubricate the points defined in the Section 4.2. - Check the tension and alignment of the conveyor helt - 6.
 Check the drive belt's tension and alignment. - 7.
-Check hardware and fasteners; tie-downs, all fasteners and wheel bolts.
+Check hardware, all fasteners, and wheel bolts.
 Tighten bolts to their specified torque. - 8.
 Check the remote control.
 Be sure that it functions properly. - 9.
 Check that the trailer brakes function. - 10.
 Check that the trailer's Break-Away Switch functions, and its battery is at full charge.